Find In-Person and Online Volunteer Opportunities for Teens: Ideas for Virtual Learners

 Community Service Type: Virtual

-Zooniverse is an exciting platform for people-powered research that allows for everything from discovering new exoplanets and studying placenta profiles, to classifying animals and translating ancient Hebrew texts.
-Just download the app to conduct research anywhere, and spend as much or as little time as you’d like learning something new—while fulfilling your community service requirements!
+Zooniverse is an exciting platform for people-powered research that provides high school volunteer opportunities for everything from discovering new exoplanets and studying placenta profiles, to classifying animals and identifying teeth.

 Great for: Students with an interest in developing professional business skills within fields such as marketing, IT, social media, development, HR, graphic design, website development, coding, and more